Business Systems Analyst - Mpumalanga Middelburg - IT-Online

 - To build and maintain strategic relationships, collaborate with internal and external stakeholders to address business needs and drive implementation of relevant industry best practices.

-- 3-year degree / diploma in Finance, Accounting, Information Systems or Computer Science
+- Bachelor’s degree / diploma in Finance, Accounting, Information Systems or Computer Science

 - Certificate in Payroll Management, Human Resource Management, Employment Law or Tax, Business Analytic Reporting